Ferdinand II, Holy Roman Emperor: First years

-Charles II died unexpectedly on 10 July 1590, having named his wife, his brother Archduke Ferdinand II, their nephew Emperor Rudolf II, and his brother-in-law Duke William V the guardians of Ferdinand.
-Maria and William V tried to secure the regency for her, but Rudolph II, who was the head of the Habsburg family, appointed his own brothers—first Ernest in 1592, and then in 1593, Maximilian III—to the post.
+Charles II died unexpectedly on 10 July 1590, having named his wife, his brother Archduke Ferdinand II, Archduke of Austria, their nephew Emperor Rudolf II, and his brother-in-law Duke William V, Duke of Bavaria the guardians of Ferdinand.
+Maria and William V tried to secure the regency for her, but Rudolph II, who was the head of the Habsburg family, appointed his own brothers — first Ernest in 1592, and then in 1593, Maximilian III — to the post.
 The Estates of Inner Austria urged the emperor to procure Ferdinand's return from Bavaria; Maria resisted this, and Ferdinand continued his studies at the Jesuit university.
-Ferdinand and his maternal cousin, Maximilian I, were the only future European rulers to have pursued university studies in the late 16th century.
+Ferdinand and his maternal cousin, Maximilian I, Elector of Bavaria, were the only future European rulers to have pursued university studies in the late 16th century.
 He regularly attended classes, although his delicate health often forced him to stay in his chamber.
 His religiosity was reinforced during his studies: he did not miss the Masses on Sundays and feast days, and made pilgrimages to Bavarian shrines.

 Ferdinand completed his studies on 21 December 1594; Rudolph II permitted him to return to Graz only two months later.
 Before leaving for his homeland, Ferdinand solemnly promised to support the university and the Jesuits.
 Maximilian III renounced the regency and the emperor made the 17-year-old Ferdinand his own regent.
 Ferdinand chose the Jesuit Bartholomew Viller as his confessor.
 A burgher from Graz who had converted to Catholicism, Hans Ulrich von Eggenberg, became one of his most trusted courtiers.
-The weak position of Catholicism in Graz astonished Ferdinand, especially when he realized that only his relatives and most trusted courtiers celebrated the Eucharist during the Easter Mass.
+The weak position of Catholicism in Graz astonished Ferdinand, especially when he realised that only his relatives and most trusted courtiers celebrated the Eucharist during the Easter Mass.